 Overhead refers to the ongoing, day-to-day expenses of operating a business that aren’t directly attributed to the level of output or specific business activity.
-It remains constant regardless of revenue and can have a direct impact on the profitability of a business.
+It remains constant regardless of revenue and can have a direct impact on the sustainability, the breakeven, and the profitability of a business.

 Because overhead plays a pivotal role in your business’s finances, it’s important to learn what it exactly is, what constitutes an overhead cost, how to calculate it, and the key types involved.

 Companies must pay overheads, also known as operating expenses, in order to support profit-making activities and “keep the lights on.”
 Overhead costs can be fixed, variable, or semi-variable.
 Fixed overhead costs, such as rent and insurance, remain constant regardless of the level of business activity, while variable costs, such as transportation, fluctuate based on output.
 Semi-variable costs, meanwhile, start at a baseline number and increase proportionally to output.
 Utilities are a good example of semi-variable costs.
 For instance, the cost of running a manufacturing plant starts at a certain level and increases as more goods are produced.

 Expenses related to overhead appear in a company’s income statement and directly affect the overall profitability of a business.
 A small overhead allows businesses to increase their profit margins, which boosts their bottom line.

 Seeing as overhead costs remain constant regardless of whether a business earns revenue, they can be draining if not properly controlled.
 In fact, calculating overhead costs is crucial in order to set prices for products and services because you’ll be able to know whether you’re setting your prices too low (which can impact profit) or too high (which can impact inventory and bottom line).

 Direct costs required to create products and services, such as labor and materials, are excluded from overhead costs.

 - Office supplies